 Cortical vein thrombosis, also known as superficial cerebral vein thrombosis, is a subset of cerebral venous thrombosis involving the superficial cerebral veins besides the dural sinus, often coexisting with deep cerebral vein thrombosis or dural venous sinus thrombosis.
 It has different clinica...

-Corticobasal degeneration (CBD) is an uncommon neurodegenerative disease and is one of the subset of taupathies.
+Corticobasal degeneration is an uncommon neurodegenerative disease and is one of the subset of tauopathies.

 The vast majority of cases are sporadic, although a number of familial cases have been described 2.
-Patients are usually in the fifth to seventh decades of life5, with ...
+Patients are usually in the fifth to seventh decades of life 5, with the ...